Shurouq Ibrahim

 - B.A. in English Language and Literature/Minor in Translation - Birzeit University, Palestine

-Shurouq Ibrahim is a second-year Ph.D student and Graduate Teaching Associate in the Department of Comparative Studies.
+Shurouq Ibrahim is a Ph.D student and Graduate Teaching Associate in the Department of Comparative Studies, and the Graduate Research Associate for the Center for the Study of Religion at OSU.
+She is also minoring in Women’s, Gender, and Sexuality Studies.
 Her previous research examined individual, vicarious, and cultural trauma in 21st century world literature.
-Her current research focuses on the connections between trauma, place, and the supernatural/gothic in contemporary Arab and Anglophone Arab literature.
+Her current research lies at the intersections of trauma, gender, and the spiritual-supernatural in the contemporary literature, film, and oral histories of the Middle East North Africa (MENA) region and the Arab diaspora.